schwma/votr/README.md

 {"id":"i0o3g53q","text":"Which team do you think will win?","enabled":false,"token":"w5z966gxgh43nsrh9ofchjodgi8aj6lp"}
 ```

-Creating the question gave us our admin token, which allows us to add answers to our question and delete the entire poll.
+Creating the question gave us our question token, which allows us to add answers to our question and delete the entire poll.
 It also gave us the question ID of our question.

-We will now create two answers, "Red Team" and "Blue Team", with our admin token and the question ID.
+We will now create two answers, "Red Team" and "Blue Team", with our question token and the question ID.

 ```bash
 $ curl --request POST --data "text=Red Team&token=w5z966gxgh43nsrh9ofchjodgi8aj6lp" localhost:8080/api/answer/i0o3g53q